esp-rs/esp-idf-hal/esp-idf-sys/README.md

 It will become the default in the near future.
 It also relies on build and installation utilities available in the [embuild](https://github.com/ivmarkov/embuild) crate.

-Similarly to the `pio` builder, the `native` builder also automatically installs all needed tools to compile the `esp-idf` as well as the `esp-idf` itself.
+Similarly to the `pio` builder, the `native` builder also automatically installs all needed tools to compile this crate as well as the `esp-idf` itself.
 The location where the `esp-idf` source and tools are detected and installed can be one of the following ones:
 - **`<crate workspace-dir>/.embuild/espressif`**
   - This is the location used by default